Archive for the 'RFID' Category

 You are being asked to participate in these efforts because the license plate of a vehicle registered in (your) name was randomly recorded.

--Survey sent to Texas Drivers by Alliance Group
+Survey sent to Texas Drivers by Alliance Group

 I’m sure when I go to a shopping mall cameras track my movements.
 I don’t have a problem with that either.
 In fact, I feel safer, at least in the parking garage.
 Once RFID catches on I suppose scanners will read what I’ve got in my bag and pop up ads for complementing items at other stores on nearby LCD displays.
 Not only will they know where I am, but where I’ve been and what I’ve bought.
 Maybe my Google RFID credit card will also transmit my googleID, so google ads will also appear on monitors as I walk around.